 - In Arkham Horror, one of the Arkham Asylum encounters in the Innsmouth Horror expansion has you sneaking into a finger-painting session.
 Finger-painting is indeed used as a component of mental therapy at times, so that's done right.
 The problem?
 Art therapy in general dates only to the late 1940s, with finger painting as a later addition to the milieu.
 Finger painting itself dates to prehistoric times, but it wasn't part of art education until the 1930s.

 - Despite the gags at the beginning of first French Revolution episode, King Louis XVI wasn't always an Adipose Rex.
 Based on historical records, he was quite tall for his time, standing at an impressive 6'4'', and was actually pretty muscular.
-In fact, he was the outdoors type, with hunting being one of his more passionate hobbies.
+In fact, he was the outdoorsy type, with hunting being one of his more passionate hobbies.
 It wasn't until his late thirties, after slacking off on exercising for years, that he became fat, and even then, he was more on the chubby side than obese.

-- The Civil War episodes include several gags portraying Ulysses Grant as a hard drinker, while actual historical evidence points strongly towards Grant being actually a severe lightweight whose occasional indulgences were pounced upon by envious rivals, especially John McClernand, using the partisan press, although the video does point out his enemies exploiting it.
+- The Civil War episodes include several gags portraying Ulysses S. Grant as a hard drinker, while actual historical evidence points strongly towards Grant being actually a severe lightweight whose occasional indulgences were pounced upon by envious rivals, especially John McClernand, using the partisan press, although the video does point out his enemies exploiting it.

 - The Civil War episodes also play slightly on the old myth that the Confederacy had better generals than the Union.
 This is only possible if one (like the video does) focuses mainly on Robert E. Lee and the Army of Northern Virginia, because elsewhere the Confederate generals were generally so inferior as to make Lee seem Surrounded by Idiots.
-In the end, the North found four men who could all competently lead major armies to victory: U.S. Grant, William T. Sherman, Phil Sheridan, and George Thomas.
+In the end, the North found four men who could all competently lead major armies to victory: the aforementioned Grant, William T. Sherman, Phil Sheridan, and George Thomas.
 The South really only ever had Lee, and even that is debated since many historians now criticize Lee's overall strategy as too wasteful of Confederate manpower.note

 - In Educomix, World War II was fought between Ireland and the South Pole, and one of the combatants was Jesus.